anshkothari/open-weather-automation-map/README.md

 #### Jenkins
 Jenkinsfile contain the jenkins pipeline steps.
-However, running on jenkins will require a master/slave with browser chrome/firefox installed or selenium grid having chrome and firefox node can be used. if selenium grid is used Sthen protractor.conf "seleniumAddress" config need to be updated with hub ip.
+However, running on jenkins will require a master/slave with browser chrome/firefox installed or selenium grid having chrome and firefox node can be used. if selenium grid is used then protractor.conf "seleniumAddress" config need to be updated with hub ip.